Log in

 So I created a list of the many different ways:

-Saving hundreds or thousands of dollars per month means getting to $100,000 of investments faster.
+Saving and investing hundreds or thousands of dollars per month means getting to $100,000 of investments much faster.

 The bottom line

-Over the years I've noticed there's 2 big things when it comes to success with money.
+I've noticed there's 2 big things when it comes to money success.

 Thing 1: